-To support transition to Year One, the school's behaviour chart will be introduced at the beginning of Summer term - see 'The Behaviour System' below.
+To support transition to Year One, the school's behaviour chart will be introduced at the beginning of the summer term - see 'The Behaviour System' below.
+The red cushion will be used alongside the behaviour chart.

 PRAISE AND REWARDS

 - Verbal praise.

 - Class stickers, headteacher award

 - Special responsibility jobs

 - Team points

 - Learning Explorer of the week awards

 - End of year awards ceremony